silencieuxle/angular-slider/README.md

 ## License

-This project is licensed under the GNU Public License.
+This project is licensed under the GNU General Public License.